dappcoder/swirlds-hashgraph-archetype/README.md

 Maven archetype that generates maven modules for Hashgraph applications.

 This is a template for an alternative (arguably friendlier) setup for Hashgraph SDK based applications.
-It allows you to build and run hashgraph apps using the SDK more like an external resource rather than creating new modules along the demo apps inside the SDK directory structure.
+It allows you to build and run Hashgraph apps using the SDK more like an external resource rather than creating new modules along the demo apps inside the SDK directory structure.

 ### Install Hashgraph SDK
 Follow the pre-requisites to correctly install the SDK provided by Swirlds: https://dev.hashgraph.com/docs/installation